baylisslabs/FCND-Estimation-CPP/WRITEUP.md

 $ --> <img style="transform: translateY(0.1em); background: white;" src="svg/FUxeNa28ox.svg">

-The IMU acceleration is rotated into the interial frame and corrected for gravity, and then predicted state is calculated:
+The IMU acceleration is rotated into the inertial frame and corrected for gravity, and then `predictedState` is calculated:

 ```cpp
 auto accelInI = attitude.Rotate_BtoI(accel) + V3F(0,0,-CONST_GRAVITY);